makicoding/DiaBeatIt/README.md

 <br></br>

 #### Digital Health Card:
 The user can enter their emergency and personal information to render a digital health card.
-This data is sent and stored in MongoDB.
+This data is sent and stored in MongoDB and assigned to their ID.
 <br></br>

 #### Resources:
-The user can find information on what diabetes is and how to prevent becoming diabetic.
+The user can find information on what diabetes is and how to prevent becoming diabetic.# DiaBeatIt-Passport-Auth